gvwilson/sdxjs/vol1-gloss.md

 <dd class="glossary">A function that turns arbitrary data into a bit array, or a <g key="key">key</g>, of a fixed size.
 Hash functions are used to determine where data should be stored in a <g key="hash_table">hash table</g>.</dd>
 <dt id="hash_table" class="glossary">hash table</dt>
 <dd class="glossary">A data structure that calculates a pseudo-random key (location) for each value passed to it and stores the value in that location.
 Hash tables enable fast lookup for arbitrary data.
 This occurs at the cost of extra memory because hash tables must always be larger than the amount of information they need to store, to avoid the possibility of data collisions, when the hash function returns the same key for two different values.</dd>
+<dt id="header_file" class="glossary">header file</dt>
+<dd class="glossary">In C and C++, a file that defines constants and function <g key="signature">signatures</g> but does not contain runnable code.
+Header files tell the including file what is defined in other files so that the compiler can generate correct code.</dd>
 <dt id="heterogeneous" class="glossary">heterogeneous</dt>
 <dd class="glossary">Containing mixed data types.
 For example, in <g key="python">Python</g> and <g key="r_language">R</g>, a <g key="list">list</g> can contain a mix of numbers, character strings, and values of other types.</dd>
 <dt id="heuristic" class="glossary">heuristic</dt>